WANdisco/wandisco-documentation/docs/quickstarts/preparation/dockerized-fusion-requirements.md

 ## Next steps

-Once you have a suitable host with all packages installed, follow your chosen [quickstart guide](../installation/installation-quickstarts.md) to deploy the pre-configured environment.
+Once you have a suitable host with all packages installed, follow your chosen [installation guide](../installation/installation-quickstarts.md) to deploy the pre-configured environment.